The Optimum Performance

 This phase is the logical next step from Phase 1 for increasing the intensity of clients’ workouts.
 Sets increase to 2-4, repetitions will stay high (8-12 per exercise / 16-24 per superset).
-The supersets combined with decreased rest periods will elevate the challenge considerably—leading not only to improved improvements in strength and endurance but more significant calorie expenditure for clients too.
+The supersets combined with decreased rest periods will elevate the challenge considerably—leading not only to noticeable improvements in strength and endurance but more significant calorie expenditure for clients too.

 If caloric intake is appropriate, the increased intensities and training volumes, and decreased rest periods experienced in this phase also make it great for clients who aspire to change their body composition through fat/weight loss.

 Typically, workouts in this phase involve performing 3-6 sets of 6-12 reps per resistance exercise at intensities ranging from 75-85% of a client’s one-rep max.

 To calculate one-rep maxes, check out this one-rep-max calculator.

 Phase 4: Maximal Strength

 Phase 4 is geared towards enhancing clients’ abilities to produce maximal muscular force.
 Accomplishing this requires maximal efforts and lifting near-max/maximal loads during resistance training—ranging anywhere from 85-100% of a client’s one-rep max—for 1-5 repetitions.